Velvet Smooth

 Velvet Smooth is a 1976 American blaxploitation film directed by Michael L. Fink and starring Johnnie Hill.
-The screenplay concerns a crime lord who hires a female private detective to find out who's stealing his business.
+The screenplay concerns a crime lord who hires a female private detective to find out who is stealing his business.
 This was the only film role for Hill and co-star Emerson Boozer who had played for the New York Jets (1966–1975).
+It is also notable for being one of the last blaxploitation films to have a central female detective.

 Plot

-Somebody's running a takeover on crime lord King Lathrop's (Owen Watson) operation using bogarts in Hannibal Lecter lookalike masks.
+Somebody's running a takeover on crime lord King Lathrop's (Owen Watson) operation using goons in undistinguished full-face masks.
 Clueless, King Lathrop calls private detective Velvet Smooth (Johnnie Hill) for help.
 With the help of her friends Ria (Elsie Roman), a lawyer, and Frankie (René Van Clief), she infiltrates the criminal underworld to investigate.

 Velvet finds this may be an inside job led by King Lathrop's man Calvin (James Durrah).
-When Velvet reports this to Lathrop, he denies it at first but the problems come closer to Calvin.
+When Velvet reports this to Lathrop, he denies it at first, but the problems come closer to Calvin.
 Hurt by it all, Lathrop fires Calvin.
-Although Lathrop thinks Calvin masterminded the take-over on his own, Velvet remains unconvinced and seeks further to find out who was the man behind the man.
+Although Lathrop thinks Calvin masterminded the takeover on his own, Velvet remains unconvinced and seeks further to find out who was the man behind the man.